 Winding up your small business

 If you’re the owner of a small business it’s your sole responsibility to seek out the help of a professional as soon as possible if you’re looking to wind it up.
-A licensed insolvency practitioner will be able to advise you on what is your best option for dealing with your company’s current debts.
+A licensed insolvency practitioner will be able to advise you on what is your best option as well as time limits for dealing with your company’s current debts.

 What is a CVL?

 For the vast majority of insolvent companies, the wind up of a small business involves a process commonly known as a Creditor’s Voluntary Liquidation (CVL).
 If you choose to liquidate your company voluntarily through a CVL, you can boost the chances of saving your business reputation in the future.
 Whereas, being forced into compulsory liquidation can show that you’ve dealt with proceedings negatively and don’t follow through proceedings correctly.

 A company director can propose a CVL if their company cannot pay its debts, i.e. it is insolvent, and the shareholders agree and pass a “winding-up resolution”.
 This means that a licensed insolvency practitioner takes control of the company assets with the intention of either repaying creditors or distributing the money realised to shareholders.